-Jennifer Roth Miller, Ph.D., is a recent graduate of the Texts and Technology Doctoral Program at the University of Central Florida.
-Jennifer’s research interests and consulting work seek to better understand digital citizenship by exploring the convergence of communication, technology, social media engagement, philanthropy, and education in socially constructing collective views and actions on issues such as technology, lifestyle, health, community, and social justice.
-Jennifer’s current projects involve social media engagement for digital citizenship, digital privacy and domestic violence, cancer awareness and digital activism, tragedy response, Holocaust remembrance, and social media’s relationship to access and pedagogy.
+Jennifer Roth Miller, Ph.D., is an adjunct faculty member at the University of Central Florida in the Nicholson School of Communication and Media.
+Jennifer’s research, teaching, and consulting interests seek to better understand digital citizenship and social media engagement by exploring the convergence of communication, technology, philanthropy, and education in socially constructing collective views and actions regarding issues such as lifestyle, health, community, and social justice.
+Jennifer’s current projects involve social media engagement for digital citizenship, hashtag and meme activism, and building digital literacies; digital privacy and domestic violence; online cancer awareness and activism; physical and virtual tragedy response and representation; Holocaust remembrance via digital museum archives; and social media’s relationship to access and pedagogy.
 Jennifer is a HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory) Scholar.
 Her work has been published in Xchanges and Enculturation: A Journal of Writing, Rhetoric, and Culture.
 Additionally, she is a co-author of two accepted book chapters in edited collections currently under review; one being published by WAC Clearinghouse and the other by Routledge.
 Last, Jennifer is also a co-author of a chapter and digital Twine game for social justice in forthcoming edited webtext collections; the chapter being published by Computers & Composition Digital Press and the Twine game by HASTAC.